Marihba/csci3055u-project-template/README.md

 ### *Symbols and scopes in Rust*

+Rust uses the Principle of Ownership for symbols.

-Rust uses let symbol in order to initialize and declare variables in rust.
+An example of a scope would be a variable and we can use Let in order to initialize and declare such variables.

 ```
 let x = 100;